lmartanovic/PGP-RayTracer/README.txt

  PGP - Ray Tracer with Adaptive Subsampling
 ===============================================================================
  author:  Lukáš Martanovič - xmarta00@stud.fit.vutbr.cz
- date:    22.10.2012
+ date:    09.12.2012

 -------------------------------------------------------------------------------
  This is a simple ray tracer with adaptive subsampling acceleration(very early version).
-It's development is a part of a course project for PGP course at BUT Brno.
+Its development is part of a course project for PGP course at BUT Brno.

  Vector and Ray classes.